 Link Spam

 If your link exists by itself, with no context, it’s spam.
-There are many definitions of spam, and it can be quite subjective, but chances are, you’ll know it when you see it.
+There are many definitions of link spam, and it can be quite subjective, but chances are, you’ll know it when you see it.
 Trust your gut here, and don’t build a link unless you have a good reason for doing so.

 Comments & Forum Posts